Agoric/documentation/main/REPL/sharingService.md

 This behavior actually is **not** the bug.
 It's considered a quirk of the REPL.
 The bug is that `validate()` doesn't wait for any promise arguments to resolve.
-This section will be updated when `validate()` is revised to wait for its parameter to resolve before trying to validate it.
+This section will be updated when `validate()` is revised to wait for its parameter to resolve before trying to validate it. **tyg todo: What should I replace "my~.getName()" with, since they won't know ~?**

 ```js
 command[1] my = E(home.sharingService).createSharedMap("MyMap")